wahlly/music-booking/README.md

 ## Authentication

-The API uses jwt tokens for authenications, this is done by attaching 'Authorizaton: Bearer {token}'  to the Header.
+The API uses jwt tokens for authentications, this is done by attaching 'Authorizaton: Bearer {token}'  to the Header.

 POSTMAN DOCS - https://documenter.getpostman.com/view/25439414/2sB2cSi4fK